Aha43/PsLocations/README.md

 ```
 loc add .
 'Repository root of my amazing project'
 ```
 The . says use directory name as name for location and last parameter is a mandatory description.

+*Note: In the following commands that accepts `.` for meaning current working directory' location will have `.` listed as an alternative in the command's second argument.*

-If you want to use another name for the location than the directory name
+If you want to use another name for the location than the directory name:

 ```
 loc add DaAmazingProject 'Repository root of my amazing project'
 ```

-To list locations
+To list locations:

 ```
 loc l